 The last year has been the toughest at squeezing life happenings and my 79-year-old husband’s medical needs, clients, and art all under one umbrella.
 How does one make sense of it all and keep their sanity.
 The old phrase “grin and bear it” comes to mind.
 While being serious and alert to all conditions of life’s trials and tribulations… we SMILE!
 Humor, yes humor is the passcode to keeping your sanity and continuing on the necessary path of existence and business in the full run.

 We all know this year of 2020 has been the most headshaking year.
 A lot of learning curves.
 We are now at the edge of a new year.
 Life will change, and I select the positive button on my heart.
 I will not forget I have this blog again.
 I am not worried about grammar or sentences.
 My goal is to give a message of love from a heart that truly cares.
 Maybe I will get my Patreon site running, it’s next on the list.
 Bare with me as I adjust to life and add more smiles.
 Love to all who know me and love to those who will come to know me.

-I am in the beginning stages of working on my assemblage pieces.
-There is so many things in my head to make.
+I am working on my assemblage pieces.
+There are so many things in my head to make.
 So I have organized totes to hold collected materials for each work with a mini sketch of what I want to make from my found objects.
 While doing that I get to clean the studio area up to get ready for classes once again.
 I have several watercolor backgrounds made and am awaiting confirmation from the spiritual creative on what it wants on them.

-My art is important to me because it has a message.... and the person it is suppose to touch will see it when it's time.
+My art is important to me because it has a message.... and the person it is supposed to touch will see it when it's time.